About Stanford GSB

 Faculty in Finance

-Anat r. admati, juliane begenau, jonathan b. berk, michael blank, greg buchak, antonio coppola, darrell duffie, steven grenadier, benjamin hébert, arvind krishnamurthy, hanno lustig, matteo maggiori, paul pfleiderer, joshua d. rauh, claudia robles-garcia, ilya a. strebulaev, vikrant vig, jeffrey zwiebel, emeriti faculty, robert l. joss, george g.c. parker, myron s. scholes, william f. sharpe, kenneth j. singleton, james c. van horne, recent publications in finance, monetary tightening and u.s. bank fragility in 2023: mark-to-market losses and uninsured depositor runs, trading stocks builds financial confidence and compresses the gender gap, expectations and the neutrality of interest rates, recent insights by stanford business, the surprising economic upside to money in u.s. politics, your summer 2024 podcast playlist, why the “venture mindset” is not just for tech investors.
+Anat r. admati, juliane begenau, jonathan b. berk, michael blank, greg buchak, antonio coppola, darrell duffie, steven grenadier, benjamin hébert, arvind krishnamurthy, hanno lustig, matteo maggiori, paul pfleiderer, joshua d. rauh, ilya a. strebulaev, vikrant vig, jeffrey zwiebel, emeriti faculty, robert l. joss, george g.c. parker, myron s. scholes, william f. sharpe, kenneth j. singleton, james c. van horne, recent publications in finance, dollar safety and the global financial cycle, valuing long-term property rights with anticipated political regime shifts, monetary tightening and u.s. bank fragility in 2023: mark-to-market losses and uninsured depositor runs, recent insights by stanford business, a “grumpy economist” weighs in on inflation’s causes — and its cures, the surprising economic upside to money in u.s. politics, your summer 2024 podcast playlist.

 • See the Current DEI Report